Pre-Examination Challenges Encountered with Capillary Blood Collection and Testing

 - Describe the composition of capillary blood, how it differs from venous blood, and how tests results may or may not differ from venous blood tests.

-- Outline the reasons for performing capillary blood tests, including the advantages and disadvantages.
+- Outline the reasons for performing capillary blood tests, including their advantages and disadvantages.

 - Describe the proper puncture sites for heel and finger capillary blood collection.